jkempf42/kube-volttron/cluster-config/README.md

 services, in order to hide your local machine's or mobile phone's IP address.
-The result is that the web pages include instructions for configuring iptables to route packets out of the VM, which are completely unnecessary for the kube-volttron use case.
+The result is that the web pages include instructions for configuring iptables to route packets out of the VM, which are completely unnecessary for the `kube-volttron` use case.
-Kube-volttron doesn't need this, since the only service the gateway nodes will be accessing is the Volttron Central service running on the central node.
+`kube-volttron` doesn't need this, since the only service the gateway nodes will be accessing is the Volttron Central service running on the central node.
 The best guide I've found is at [this link](https://www.digitalocean.com/community/tutorials/how-to-set-up-wireguard-on-ubuntu-20-04).
 The author notes where you can skip configuration instructions for deploying Wireguard as a VPN server, and includes instructions for configuring with IPv6 which are nice if you have IPv6 available but only increase the complexity.
-Below, I've summarized the instructions for installing and configurating Wireguard specifically for the kube-volttron use case using IPv4.
+Below, I've summarized the instructions for installing and configurating Wireguard specifically for the `kube-volttron` use case using IPv4.

-#### Installing Wireguard and related packages
+### Installing Wireguard and related packages

 Update/upgrade on both the gateway node and central node with: